-7.2.3 BCryptSetProperty
+7.1.3 BCryptSetProperty

-NTSTATUS WINAPI BCryptSetProperty(
+NTSTATUS WINAPI BCryptSetProperty(BCRYPT_HANDLE hObject, LPCWSTR pszProperty, PUCHAR pbInput, ULONG cbInput, ULONG dwFlags);

-BCRYPT_HANDLE hObject, LPCWSTR pszProperty, PUCHAR pbInput, ULONG cbInput, ULONG dwFlags); The BCryptSetProperty() function sets the value of a named property for a CNG object.
-The CNG object is a handle, the property name is a NULL terminated string, and the value of the property is a length-specified byte string.
+The BCryptSetProperty() function sets the value of a named property for a CNG object, e.g., a cryptographic key.
+The CNG object is referenced by a handle, the property name is a NULL terminated string, and the value of the property is a length-specified byte string.

-7.2.4 BCryptGetProperty
+7.1.4 BCryptGetProperty

-NTSTATUS WINAPI BCryptGetProperty(
+NTSTATUS WINAPI BCryptGetProperty(BCRYPT_HANDLE hObject, LPCWSTR pszProperty, PUCHAR pbOutput, ULONG cbOutput, ULONG pcbResult, ULONG dwFlags);

-BCRYPT_HANDLE hObject, LPCWSTR pszProperty, PUCHAR pbOutput, ULONG cbOutput, ULONG pcbResult, ULONG dwFlags);
+The BCryptGetProperty() function retrieves the value of a named property for a CNG object, e.g., a cryptographic key.
+The CNG object is referenced by a handle, the property name is a NULL terminated string, and the value of the property is a length-specified byte string.

-The BCryptGetProperty() function retrieves the value of a named property for a CNG object.
-The CNG object is a handle, the property name is a NULL terminated string, and the value of the property is a length-specified byte string.
+7.1.5 BCryptFreeBuffer

-7.2.5 BCryptFreeBuffer
+VOID WINAPI BCryptFreeBuffer(

-VOID WINAPI BCryptFreeBuffer(PVOID pvBuffer);
+PVOID pvBuffer);